purdyobvious/DS_EscapeRoom/README.md

 # Tristan's Section

+Working on this project really pushed me to learn DOM manipulation and JavaScript fundamentals.
+While I’m still building my understanding of the basics, I was able to get things working through lots of Googling, MDN docs, YouTube tutorials, trial and error, and some helpful ChatGPT explanations when I got stuck.

 ## Maze Mini-Game

 I created the interactive maze mini-game featured on the left wall of the escape room.
 The goal is to guide the "seeker small" (the rat) through the maze to reach its "sweet temptation" (the cheese).
 Completing the maze reveals one of the six numbers needed to escape.

 ### Technical Details

-- The maze is a standalone project _(built specificly for hackathon)_, built with JavaScript, HTML, and CSS, and is embedded in the escape room via an iframe.
+- The maze is a standalone project (built specifically for the hackathon) using JavaScript, HTML, and CSS, and is embedded in the escape room via an iframe.
 - The maze logic includes keyboard controls for movement and collision detection for walls and the goal.
 - For the hackathon, I temporarily included a "cheat" button for testing, which will be removed in the final version.